tari-project/tari/README.md

 ```

 #### (macOS M1 chipset)
 It is important to note that RandomX does not work on Xcode version 14.1 and newer.
-To compile Tari and run properly you need to run XCode version 14.0 or earlier.
+To compile Taiji and run properly you need to run XCode version 14.0 or earlier.
 To run multiple versions of XCode you can use this guide [here](https://hacknicity.medium.com/working-with-multiple-versions-of-xcode-e331c01aa6bc)

 If randomX unit tests are still failing, please update the Mac to ensure its running at least `Darwin Kernel Version 22.3.0`